xrdocs/cloud-scale-networking/_tutorials/2018-07-12-security-acl-on-ncs5500-part1.md

 </pre>
 </div>

-Please note that enabling this profile is orthogonal with some other profiles like:
+Please note that enabling this profile removed the allocation of counters for QoS.
+It's not possible to count QoS with it.
+Hw-profiles are always a trade-off.

 ## Misc